Skip to main content

 The 2023 OAD Top New Restaurants in Europe list ranks 140 dining destinations across 19 countries and 89 cities.
 This edition represents a complete reset from the previous year, with all 140 entries appearing on the list for the first time.
 Copenhagen's Alchemist leads the rankings, followed by Frantzén in Stockholm and Asador Etxebarri in Spain's Basque Country.

 This 2023 edition marks a significant shift in OAD's Europe rankings, with 140 new entrants replacing the previous year's 209 venues entirely.
 The geographic spread reaches 89 cities across 19 countries, though concentration remains strong in established food cities.
-Spain dominates the top 10 with four restaurants—Bagá in Jaén at #4, Desde 1911 in Madrid at #5, and Quique Dacosta in Dénia at #7, alongside Asador Etxebarri at #3.
+Spain dominates the top 10 with four restaurants; Bagá in Jaén at #4, Desde 1911 in Madrid at #5, Quique Dacosta in Dénia at #7, alongside Asador Etxebarri at #3.
 The Nordic region claims two spots in the top tier with Alchemist (#1) and Geranium (#8), both in Copenhagen, plus Frantzén (#2) in Stockholm.
 The methodology shift appears complete: previous leader OZ doesn't appear, nor do any venues from the prior edition.

 The 2023 OAD Europe rankings introduce 140 restaurants across 19 countries, replacing every venue from the previous edition.
-Alchemist in Copenhagen claims first place, leading a top 10 that skews heavily Spanish—four of the top spots go to restaurants in Spain, from the Basque Country to Andalusia.
+Alchemist in Copenhagen claims first place, leading a top 10 that skews heavily Spanish; four of the top spots go to restaurants in Spain, from the Basque Country to Andalusia.
 The previous year's number one, OZ, dropped off entirely alongside all 209 restaurants from that edition.
 This complete turnover signals either a major methodology change or a focus on newly opened venues, making this list fundamentally different from typical annual updates where most restaurants carry over.

 Quick Facts